-8. The best back-packer community was in Kathmandu in Nepal.
+The best back-packer community was in Kathmandu in Nepal

-A huge community of short and long-term travellers, which easily adopts newcomers, offers a sympathetic ear to travel difficulties and limitless advice and suggestions for moving on.
-A great place to resource and make new friends and travelling companions.
+A huge community of short and long-term travelers, which easily adopts newcomers, offers a sympathetic ear to travel difficulties, and limitless advice and suggestions for moving on.
+A great place to resource and make new friends and traveling companions.

 This is sure to be a controversial one, but it’s my top 10, and I choose The Czech Republic!
 In particular Prague, with it’s gorgeous gothic spires and the totally inspiring Charles’ Bridge.
 Czesky Krumlov with its colourful fairytale castle and bears in the moat is unique too.
 The Czech Republic also gets my vote for the best beer – Pilsner Urquell!

-What can be no. 10?
-The cleanest place – Japan; The best museums? – London, UK; The best scuba diving? – Egypt; The best beaches – Goa, India or Thailand?
-I’m going to go for a slightly unusual one – The best place to see the world?
-If you’d like to experience a bit of everything listed above, but don’t have the time, money or energy to do the round the world thing, then why not go to New Zealand?
-There you can see glaciers and penguins in the morning and visit geysers and hot springs and have a mud bath in the afternoon, then choose the country’s food you’d like to sample in the evening!
-People are friendly and travel around towns is easy enough, though travel can be difficult for getting around the country, unless you have your own car (hitch-hiking is generally thought safe).
-It’s an interesting and pleasant place to visit and just seems to offer a little bit of everything.
+If you’d like to experience a bit of everything listed above, but don’t have the time, then why not go to New Zealand?
+You can see glaciers and penguins in the morning and visit geysers and hot springs and have a mud bath in the afternoon, then choose the country’s food you’d like to sample in the evening!
+People are friendly, and getting around the country is pretty easy as well.
+Having your own wheels is definitely advantageous.
+New Zealand just seems to offer a little bit of everything!